Skip to content

 Limit Retry Attempts

-Hyx supports an option to retry infinitely, but that should be generally considered as an antipattern.
+Hyx supports an option to retry infinitely, but this should generally be considered an antipattern.

 import asyncio